Order batching using an approximation for the distance travelled by pickers: Computational results

 \subsection{Single block test problems}

 Table~\ref{table3} gives the results for the single block test problems.
 This table has the same format as Table~\ref{table2}.
-As for Table~\ref{table2} the key issues with respect to Table~\ref{table3} are the quality of the final routing obtained and the computation time required (as compared with the values seen in Table~\ref{table1}, which is based on \cite{valle2017}).
+As for Table~\ref{table2} the key issues for our distance approximation approach are the quality of the final routing obtained and the computation time required, as compared with the values seen in the last four columns of Table~\ref{table3} for the optimal approach.

-For no-reversal routing with a single block we can see from Table~\ref{table3} that for all of the test problems we obtain the same solution as in Table~\ref{table1} (as indicated by a percentage deviation of zero).
-However the computation time required is significantly less.
+We stated above that for single block instances with no-reversal routing our distance approximation approach gives an optimal allocation of orders to trolleys and an optimal routing.
+This can be seen in Table~\ref{table3} where, for all of the test problems, the optimal distance approximation solution value is equal to the no-reversal routing value and we obtain the same solution as the optimal branch-and-cut approach (as indicated by a percentage deviation of zero).
+However the computation time required by our distance approximation approach is significantly less than that for the optimal branch-and-cut approach.
 For no-reversal routing the average computation time in Table~\ref{table3} is 0.4+0.2=0.6 seconds.
-By comparison the average computation time for no-reversal routing in Table~\ref{table1} is 2807.0 seconds, so a factor of approximately 4700 times more.
+By comparison the average computation time for no-reversal routing for the optimal approach is 2807.0 seconds, so a factor of approximately 4700 times more.

 Considering Table~\ref{table3} then over all the test problems considered the average percentage deviation for reversal routing was 2.66\%.
 The average computation time was 0.4+1.5=1.9 seconds.
-By comparison the average computation time for reversal routing in Table~\ref{table1} is 3740.9 seconds, so a factor of approximately 2000 times more.
+By comparison the average computation time for reversal routing for the optimal approach is 3740.9 seconds, so a factor of approximately 2000 times more.
 So here, as before for reversal routing with multiple blocks, there is a value judgement to be made as to whether the much lower computation time outweighs the slightly longer routing distance.

+In the description of reversal and no-reversal routing given above in association with Figure~\ref{fig2} and Figure~\ref{fig3} we noted that allowing routes involving reversal may involve less distance than no-reversal routing.
+As can be seen from the results in Table~\ref{table3}, both for our distance approximation and for the optimal branch-and-cut approach, there may be no gain in allowing reversal routing (e.g.~consider the second problem in Table~\ref{table3} with $\Delta=5$, $|O|=6$ where the routing distance is 360.6).
+For the single block instances and the distance approximation approach in Table~\ref{table3} there is no gain from reversal routing in 14 of the 42 cases.
+By contrast for the multiple block instances and the distance approximation approach in Table~\ref{table2} there is a gain from reversal routing in all 42 cases.